After two years of waiting for life to return to normal, I’ve realized I needed to move on from this and get things done I care about.1

 2. Yes, I know the proper way to write ‘covid’ is ‘COVID-19’ but I refuse to give this disease any more prominence than it already has in my life.

 3. This isn’t so much lore as a ongoing family joke.
 John Wilmer managed to start a very successfully dairy farm which he handed down to his children when he died in 1929.
-Due to changing economics of farming at that time (hello big government programs edging out small farmers), the farm was sold off in small sections and completely bankrupt by 1950 or so.
+Due to changing economics of farming at that time (Government programs set high licensing fees and capped the price of milk crushing small farmers), the farm was sold off in small sections and completely bankrupt by 1950.
 One of my treasure possessions is a milk bottle from Wilmer Dairies.

 4. Weird like these footnotes.